homebaseio/homebase-react/README.md

 transact([{ todo: { name: 'New Todo', project: 1 } }])

 // Setting the id to a negative number is a temp id which
-// allows multiple entites to be related to each other on creation. transact([
+// allows multiple entities to be related to each other on creation. transact([
   { project: { id: -123, name: 'New Project' } },
   { todo: { project: -123, name: 'New Todo' } },